Michele Bachmann: Early life, education, and early career

 Bachmann was born Michele Marie Amble on April 6, 1956, in Waterloo, Iowa, to Norwegian-American parents David John Amble, an engineer, and Arlene Jean Amble.
 Two of her great-great-great-grandparents, Melchior and Martha Munson, emigrated from Sogndal, Norway, to Wisconsin in 1857.
 Her family moved from Iowa to Brooklyn Park, Minnesota when she was 13 years old.
 After her parents divorced when she was 14, David moved to California and remarried.
 Bachmann was raised by her mother, who worked at the First National Bank in Anoka, Minnesota, where they moved again.
 Three years later her mother married widower Raymond J. LaFave; the new marriage resulted in a family with nine children.

 In Anoka High School, Bachmann was a cheerleader.
 She graduated from high school in 1974 and, after graduation, spent one summer working at kibbutz Be'eri in Israel with Young Life, an evangelical youth organization.
 In 1978, she graduated from Winona State University with a B.A.
 In 1979, Bachmann was a member of the first class of the O. W. Coburn School of Law, then a part of Oral Roberts University (ORU).
 There she studied with John Eidsmoe, whom she described in 2011 as "one of the professors who had a great influence on me".
 Bachmann worked as a research assistant on Eidsmoe's 1987 book Christianity and the Constitution, which argues that the United States was founded as a Christian theocracy and should become one again.
 In 1986, she received a J.D. degree from Oral Roberts University.

 A member of ORU's final graduating class, she was also part of a group of faculty, staff, and students who moved ORU's library to what is now Regent University.
 In 1988, she received an LL.M. degree in tax law from William & Mary Law School.
-From 1988 to 1993, she worked as a tax litigation attorney for the Internal Revenue Service (IRS).
-However, she never took the bar examination or obtained a license to become a private attorney.
+From 1988 to 1993, she worked for the Internal Revenue Service (IRS).
+However, she never took the bar examination or obtained a license to become an attorney.
 Bachmann left the IRS to become a full-time mother when her fourth child was born.